john-science/mazelib/docs/MAZE_SOLVE_ALGOS.md

 ## Chain Algorithm

+###### The Algorithm

+    1. draw a straight-ish line from start to end, ignore the walls.
+    2. Follow the line from start to end.
+        a.
+If you bump into a wall, you have to go around.
+        b.
+Send out wall-following robots in the 1 or 2 open directions.
+        c.
+If the robot can find your new point, continue on.
+        d.
+If the robot intersects your line at a point that is further down stream, pick up the path there.
+    3. repeat step 2 until you are at the end.
+        a.
+If both robots return to their original location and direction, the maze is unsolvable.

+###### Optional Parameters

+* *Turn*: String ['left', 'right']
+ * Do you want to follow the right wall or the left wall? (default 'right')

+###### Results

+* 1 solution
+* not the shortest solution
+* works against imperfect mazes

+###### Notes

+The idea here is that you break the maze up into a sequence of smaller mazes.
+There are undoubtedly cases where this helps and cases where this is a terrible idea.
+Caveat emptor.

+This algorithm uses the Wall Follower algorithm to solve the sub-mazes.
+As such, it is significantly more complicated and memory-intensive than your standard Wall Follower.

 ## Collision Solver

+###### The Algorithm

+1. step through the maze, flooding all directions equally
+2. if two flood paths meet, create a wall where they meet
+3. fill in all dead ends
+4. repeat until there are no more collisions

+###### Results

+* finds shortests solutions
+* works against imperfect mazes

+###### Notes

+On a perfect maze, this is little different than the Dead End Filler algorithm.
+But in heavily braided and imperfect mazes, this algorithm simply iterates over the whole maze a few more times and finds the optimal solutions.
+It is quite elegant.

 ## Cul-de-sac Filler

 ###### The Algorithm

 1. Scan the maze, identify all fully-connected wall systems.
 2. Any wall system that touches the border is not a cul-de-sac, remove it.
 3. Determine if remaining wall systems are cul-de-sacs.